Week 20: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

-- China’s Anbang walked away from the planned purchase of 666 Fifth Avenue, which would have netted Kushner $400mm — a sign that the Chinese government is uncertain of the Trump regime’s longevity.
+- China’s Anbang walked away from the planned purchase of 666 Fifth Avenue, which would have netted Kushner $400 million — a sign that the Chinese government is uncertain of the Trump regime’s longevity.

 - Changing course, Ivanka will become a federal employee.
 In her new role of Assistant to the President, the highest staff title, Ivanka will have the same rank as McMaster.